SadnessPower/TUM-Enchanted/Readme.md

-# THIRD UPGRADE MOD(TUM) ENCHANTED 2.7
+# THIRD UPGRADE MOD(TUM) ENCHANTED 2.7.1
 **MULTIPLAYER OVER NETWORK (TCP/IP) IS SUPPORTED!**
 Now you can enjoy playing TUM Enchanted with your friends far away!

+**TUM ENCHANTED NOW FEATURES ADVENTURE AI IMPROVEMENTS!**
+This will cause AI to make *smarter* choices and to be more aggressive without cheating!
+And is also *faster*!
+Cheats are not welcomed, the AI behaviour will be smarter.
+For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 > [!NOTE]
 > - For bug reports you can post on the TUM Enchanted Discord Channel (see Section "Feedback") or write an email to [SadnessPower](mailto:fallenstar268@icqmail.com)

-TUM Enchanted gives you new AI Improvements!
-Cheats are not welcomed, the AI behaviour will be smarter.
-For a complete and detailed list of all AI improvements refer to [AI Improvements.txt](https://github.com/SadnessPower/TUM-Enchanted/blob/main/AI%20Improvements.txt)

 ## LATEST CHANGELOG
-TUM ENCHANTED NOW FEATURES **ADVENTURE AI IMPROVEMENTS**!
-This will cause AI to make smarter choices and to be more aggressive without cheating!

 **IMPROVEMENTS**
 - Now TUM Enchanted is compatible with WoG Graphics Fix!